Course Outline

 AI Risk Classification and Global Regulatory Landscape

-• U.S. Executive Order on AI and emerging federal/state regulations for government
+• U.S. Executive Order on AI and emerging federal and state regulations for government

 • AI security posture: threats, vulnerabilities, and safeguards for government systems

-• Due diligence when sourcing AI tools (including LLMs and APIs) for government use
+• Due diligence when sourcing AI tools (including large language models and APIs) for government use

-• Evaluating vendor claims: bias mitigation, privacy guarantees, safety for government procurement
+• Evaluating vendor claims: bias mitigation, privacy guarantees, and safety for government

 Internal Governance Frameworks and Organizational Controls for Government

-• Creating AI use policies across departments in government agencies
+• Creating AI use policies across departments for government

-• Ethics committees, risk review boards, and cross-functional oversight for government operations
+• Establishing ethics committees, risk review boards, and cross-functional oversight for government

-• Assessing high-impact use cases (e.g., HR screening, finance scoring, customer service bots) for government services
+• Assessing high-impact use cases (e.g., HR screening, financial scoring, customer service bots) in government operations

-• Tools and templates for AI risk assessments in government agencies
+• Tools and templates for AI risk assessments for government

 • Scenarios: misalignment, drift, hallucination, discrimination in government applications